 In this case, Sarah may have grounds to pursue a negligent security claim against the shopping center.
 The property owner or management could be held liable for their failure to address the foreseeable risks posed by inadequate security measures.
 By ignoring past incidents and neglecting to improve safety, the shopping center breached its duty of care to provide a safe environment for visitors.

 Negligent security cases in Georgia involve holding property owners accountable for their failure to provide a safe environment for visitors and tenants.
 To establish liability, plaintiffs must demonstrate that the property owner breached their duty of care, leading to foreseeable harm or injury.
 If you find yourself in such a situation, don’t hesitate to seek legal representation to protect your rights and pursue fair compensation.

 If you have been a victim of a crime on someone else’s property due to negligent security, don’t wait.
-Contact The Gunnels Law Firm LLC today for a free consultation and let us fight for your rights and the compensation you deserve.
+Contact Gunnels Injury Law today for a free consultation and let us fight for your rights and the compensation you deserve.
 Our experienced attorneys are ready to stand by your side and pursue justice for your injuries.
 Take the first step towards securing your future by calling us now.